 “I love running with other people.
 It’s great to enjoy being outside with interesting conversations to help the miles fly by.
 The mental and physical benefits of being a roadrunner are manifest plus I can indulge in my other passion – chocolate – with less of the guilt.”

 “The love and enjoyment of Running is something that has helped me personally with my own well-being over many years.
 Furthermore, the friendships and support that come from sharing a run with others (the togetherness) help turn running into a real pleasure.“

 “Eynsham Roadrunners is a wonderfully friendly and welcoming group.
 The steps we take to look out for and actively support members’ wellbeing are a vital part of the Club’s culture and approach.”

-YOU CAN RUN – in partnership with the social prescribing service at Eynsham Medical Centre and Long Hanborough Surgery, and with RunTogether and parkrun UK we offer our ten-week YOU CAN RUN ‘couch to 5k’ programme supervised by coaches and leaders accredited by England Athletics.
-This welcomes and supports people who are completely new to running, or returning to it after a long break.
-We believe everyone is capable of completing this distance, and this introductory programme is a fun, friendly way to prove it.
+The programme welcomes and supports people who are completely new to running, or returning to it after a long break.
+We believe everyone is capable of completing this distance, and this introductory programme is a fun, friendly way to support you do achieve it.
 Feel fit – new friends – be happy.

 Other sources of support

 Runners World – sound advice and tips from the UK’s leading monthly running magazine.

 NHS mental health helpline – different sorts of free help and advice.